I released version 1.0.0 of

 like this:

-... would result in the generation of an immutable Size
+... would result in the generation of an immutable Size class that

-type capable of constructing values
+contained a mutable Size.Builder type capable of constructing values

-of Size
+of Size:

 Size s = Size.builder().setWidth(640).setHeight(480).build();

-In my case, I wanted to rename the width
+In my case, I wanted to rename the width and height methods to

 something more generic.
-Specifically, width
+Specifically, width should be sizeX and

-.
+height should be sizeY.
 Clearly, if I just renamed the methods

-, then the generated type and the generated builder
+in the SizeType, then the generated type and the generated builder

 type would both be source and binary incompatible.
 I could do this: